parrt/cs601/lectures/db.md

 Homework              86.0
 Quiz                  77.0
 ```

+It's like multiple queries at once, one for `Homework` and one for `Quiz`.

 You should not include a column in the select statements column list that is not in the `group by` because the group collapses all rows within a group to a single row but there will typically be multiple values per regular column.
 For example, you can see that such a query gets weird results: